Blackberry & Apple Compote | Cook for Your Life

 Directions

-1. Place the apples, sugar and water into wide bottomed pan.
-You want the apples to be no more than 2 deep.
+1. Place the apples, sugar, and water into wide-bottomed pan.
 Mix to coat the apples with sugar.
+Make sure the apples are no more than 2 slices deep.
 Bring to a boil over medium-high heat.
 Cover and reduce the heat to low.
-Cook stirring occasionally until the apples are just soft and have generated a syrup.
-About 10 minutes.
+Cook, stirring occasionally until the apples are just soft and have generated a syrup, about 10 minutes.

 2. Add the blackberries and gently stir to mix them in.
 Raise the heat a notch to bring the syrup to a bubble.
 Cover and turn the heat to low.
 Cook 5 minutes.
 Turn off the heat and let sit 10 minutes more.
 Stir gently to mix.
 Let cool.
 Spoon into glasses and chill before serving.